What is a consolidated interim storage facility?

 With a large portion of the U.S. used nuclear fuel stored in one location, wouldn’t this become a prime target for terrorism?

 The proposed CISF will implement security programs to detect and respond to intrusions, and promptly engage offsite assistance when necessary – something WCS currently has in place.
-As with the existing multiple storage sites at operating and shutdown U.S. nuclear energy facilities, site security is integrated with local, state and federal law enforcement.
+As with the numerous existing storage sites at operating and shutdown U.S. nuclear energy facilities, site security is integrated with local, state and federal law enforcement.

 Following the terrorist attacks on September 11, 2001, the NRC began working closely with the country’s security experts to review the capabilities of any potential adversaries and any possible threats to U.S. used nuclear fuel during transport or storage, such as sabotage, diversion and theft.
 Over the nearly two decades since, no known or suspected sabotage against used nuclear fuel casks or storage facilities has been detected or suspected.

 How do you plan to protect the dry fuel storage system against a cyberattack?

 The Storage Systems are completely passive systems that do not require any electronic parts to operate and are not connected to computers or the internet.